jariolaine/GeoLite2/README.md

 ### ETL Process
 Data is loaded to user _GEOLITE2_A_ or _GEOLITE2_B_ tables depending which one isn't active.
 Before data load target table is truncated, constraint and indexes are droped.
-After succesful data load, synonyms are swithed
+After succesful data load, synonyms are pointed to schema tables where data was loaded.

 ## Prerequisites
 Oracle database on Linux server.
-*NOTE!*Scripts are tested only using 11G XE database.
+*NOTE!* Scripts are tested only using 11G XE database.
 ## Installing
 ### Prepare server
 Create directories to database server